-On February 22, 2016, we announced that our board of trustees authorized a share repurchase program of up to \$150.0 million of our outstanding common shares.
-On July 17, 2017, we announced that our board of trustees authorized a new share repurchase program of up to \$100.0 million of our outstanding common shares.
-This \$100.0 million share repurchase program commenced upon the completion of the \$150.0 million share repurchase program.
-Under these programs, we may repurchase common shares from time to time in transactions on the open market or by private agreement.
+On February 17, 2023, our Board of Trustees authorized a share repurchase program of up to \$150.0 million of our outstanding common shares.
+This \$150.0 million share repurchase program commenced in June 2023, upon the completion of our prior \$100.0 million share repurchase program which begun in 2017.
+Under our current program, we may repurchase common shares from time to time in transactions on the open market or by private agreement.
 We may suspend or discontinue this program at any time.
-In December 2022, we completed the \$150.0 million share repurchase program and commenced the \$100.0 million share repurchase program.
-As of December 31, 2022, \$87.0 million of common shares remained available for repurchase under the \$100.0 million share repurchase program.
+As of December 31, 2023, \$146.0 million of common shares remained available for repurchase under this program.